kazhuravlev/database-gateway/README.md

 to run queries on `production` databases while enforcing access control (`ACL`) policies.
 For example, team leads may have permissions to execute both `SELECT` and `INSERT` queries on certain tables, while other team members are restricted to read-only (`SELECT`) access.
-This approach ensures that database interactions are managed safely and that each user’s access is tailored to their role and responsibilities.
+This approach ensures that database interactions are managed safely and that each user's access is tailored to their role and responsibilities.

 ## Architecture Overview